nginxinc/nginx-azure-workshops/labs/lab11/readme.md

     ```

 1. Also edit the same `/etc/nginx/conf.d/geo.example.com.conf` file to add a new `location block` called `/dctest` to the config file, as shown.
 Notice that the Redirect URL prefixes the Hostname with the 2 letter Continent code from the map block $nearest_data_center variable as a DNS sub-domain.
-Nginx also adds a Header so you can see which map variable was chosen:
+NGINX also adds a Header so you can see which map variable was chosen:

     ```nginx
     ...